barnettcp/dice-lab/README.md

 > These output files are `.gitignore`d by default.
 Commit curated snapshots intentionally if needed.

-### Custom runs and batch counts
+### Overriding runs and batch counts

-To override the default run/batch counts, pass a custom `sh -c` command to the container.
-The example below runs 10 trials per workload across 100 batches:
+To run with different values than the defaults (10 runs, 100 batches), pass a custom `sh -c` command to override the image's `CMD`.
+The example below runs a quick 3-trial, 5-batch smoke test:

 ```bash
 MSYS_NO_PATHCONV=1 docker run --rm \